How a Visit Actually Works

 But we want you to feel comfortable and confident that we are equipped to take great care of you and your whānau.

-We understand that having someone come into your home, when you are already feeling vulnerable, can feel daunting.
+We understand that having someone come into your home, especially during a vulnerable season, can feel daunting.

 But we want you to feel comfortable and confident that we are equipped to take great care of you and your whānau.